-- 1.11 The Statement of Community Involvement is a key part of the Council's overall approach to community engagement and has been updated to reflect the Council priorities of the Council's Corporate Plan 2015-20, Making Selby a Great Place....
+- 1.12 The Statement of Community Involvement is a key part of the Council's overall approach to community engagement and has been updated to reflect the Council priorities of the Council's Corporate Plan 2020-2030, Making Selby a Great Place.... - a great place to live; - a great place to enjoy; - a great place to grow; and that - Selby District Council delivers great value. - 1.13 The Plan sets out the Council's approach to delivering our ambitions: we will work collaboratively with others recognising we are not experts in everything, we will use the best expertise, resources and skills across our partners and communities;

-- to do business

-- to enjoy life

-- to make a difference.

-- 1.12 Key to achieving this is set out in the 2018 Annual update to the Corporate